 Keep in mind you may not be insured if you allow unescorted access to properties.
 Speak to an insurer like CRES to see what level of coverage you would have (if any).

-CRES E&O + ClaimPrevent® offers a premium level of insurance for real estate professionals.
-This includes coverage for open houses and showings, which means protection if a visitor gets injured or property is damaged during an open house, showing, or other selling activity.
+CRES E&O + ClaimPrevent® offers a premium level of real estate errors and omissions insurance for real estate professionals.
+This can include coverage for open houses and showings, which means protection if a visitor gets injured or property is damaged during an open house, showing, or other selling activity.
 You won’t find this with many other E&O policies.

 To find out more about how you can get the insurance you need for your real estate business, contact the CRES customer service team at 800-880-2747 for a confidential discussion.